 Activity: Panga dingy ride and snorkeling.

-Located on the northwest coast of Isabela island, Vicente Roca Point is only reached by dinghy.
-The site has two coves where flightless cormorants, a marine iguana colony, storm petrels, blue-footed and Nazca boobies, and Galapagos penguins are often spotted.
-The year-round cool waters and thriving underwater eco-system here also attracts whales and dolphins.
+Located on the northwest coast of Isabela Island, Vicente Roca Point is only reached by dinghy.
+The site has two coves where flightless cormorants, a marine iguana colony, storm petrels, blue-footed Nazca boobies, and Galapagos penguins are often spotted.
+The year-round cool waters and thriving underwater ecosystem here also attract whales and dolphins.

 Vicente Roca Point is also a top spot to snorkel.
 Sea turtles, puffer fish, rays & seahorses frequent these waters, while massive sunfish (Mola Mola) create whirlpool-like effects in the clear waters during feeding frenzies.